5 Biggest Mistakes Dependent People Make

-Dependence is an addiction, and like any addiction, it's not easy to overcome.
-Learn to recognize the common mistakes that mark dependence so you can learn to be happy without needing a relationship.
+Dependent people are like addicts, and like any addiction, it's not easy to overcome.
+Recognize the common mistakes that mark co-dependency so that you can learn to be happy without a relationship.

 Dependent people are incapable of living alone outside of a relationship.
 When they end a relationship, they quickly look for someone to fill the void.

-Sometimes, these relationships aren’t based in love, but need.
-Because of this, over time they get bored, they argue too much, and they breakup, fed up.
+Sometimes, these relationships aren’t based on love but need.
+Because of this, over time they get bored, they argue too much, and they break up.

-However, dependent people are not conscious of their problem, at least not until they feel the anxiety, desperation, or unhappiness show up.
+However, dependent people are not conscious of their problem, at least not until they feel the anxiety, desperation or unhappiness.

-Until this happens, they never intend to leave this circle of dependency that they are lost in.
+Until this happens, they never intend to leave this circle of dependency in which they are lost in.
 This is a complicated situation that isn’t easy to resolve.

 Today, we’re going to look at the 5 biggest errors of dependent people to help you identify if you or someone you know is dependent.